vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ---
 ## Test if it works

-Now the data is flashed, check if the sensor pushes the data correctly.
+Now the data is flashed, check if the sensor pushes the CO2, temperature and humidity data correctly.

 ### Via console
 If you flash the ESP via the console and enabled logging,